 In many cases, it’s not possible to eliminate noise from the environment.
-For that, you can direct the microphone so that the noise source is at the null area (least sensitive part of the mic) of the microphone.
-To determine the null angle of any polar pattern microphone, you can consult the manual as the angle shifts for cardioid and supercardioid microphones.
+For that, you can direct the microphone so that the noise source is at the null area (the least sensitive part of the mic) of the microphone.
+To determine the null angle of any polar pattern microphone, you can consult the manual as the angle shifts for cardioid and super cardioid microphones.

 Read More: How to Equalize Audio?

 Audio restoration services are readily accessible to solve issues such as hissing sounds on audio files.
 So feel free to explore your creativity during the recording; even if noisy audio problems arise, rest assured there is a solution.

 Often, after investing time and effort in recording, the hiss in the audio threatens to ruin the project.
 This is due to background noise, either external or internal, to the equipment.
 When recording, you can eliminate the noise by removing noise sources such as a fan or a computer.
 You can also reduce the hissing sound by placing the microphone closer to the subject.
 Another way to eliminate hissing noise is to turn off the auto-gain settings in the camera.

 However, if nothing works and the hiss gets on your recording, you should consider using convenient remote audio cleanup services to eliminate the hiss.